ElsieAmegavi/rn-assignment7-11348827/README.md

 # rn-assignment7-11348827

-# rn-assignment6-12345678

 # Elsie Loise Amegavi

-This React Native project is an e-commerce application that features a product catalogue and a checkout page.
-The app allows users to browse products, add them to a cart, and manage the cart items.
+This React Native project is an e-commerce application that features a product catalogue, product detail view, and a checkout page.
+The app allows users to browse products, view detailed information, add them to a cart, and manage the cart items.

 ## Project Structure

-The app contains two main pages: `HomePage` and `CheckoutPage`, navigated using React Navigation's stack navigator.
+The app contains the following main pages, navigated using React Navigation's stack and drawer navigators:

 ### HomePage.js